mkiernan/azure-spack/README.md

 # azure-spack

-Setup scripts to get <a href="https://spack.readthedocs.io">Spack</a> running on the Azure HC44rs/HB60rs HPC platforms.
-The scripts are designed to be run on the Azure OpenLogic:CentOS-HPC:7.6:latest operating system image, which comes with all SR-IOV ready MPI flavours pre-installed in /opt as modules.
+Setup scripts to get <a href="https://spack.readthedocs.io">Spack</a> running on the Azure HC44rs/HB60rs/HB120rs_v2 HPC platforms.
+These scripts are designed to be run on the Azure OpenLogic:CentOS-HPC:7.6 & 7.7:latest operating system images, which come with all SR-IOV ready MPI flavours pre-installed in /opt as modules.

+The spack configuration builds on the built-in /opt image modules, building the applications against these.

 ## Getting Started
 Download and run the azure-spack.sh script (with a normal non-root user account):